sandhyabhan/Notes-App/README.md

 # Development
 1.Built on Android studio using java.

-2.Most of the coding part is divided into "Main Activity Part" and "Note Editor Part" present in res folder.
+2.Most of the coding part is divided into "Main Activity Part" and "Note Editor Part".

 # Contributor